 In general, annual income and loss of the Partnership will be allocated to the General Partner and the Unitholders for each taxable year in accordance with their respective percentage interests in the Partnership, as determined annually and prorated on a monthly basis and subsequently apportioned among the General Partner and the Unitholders of record as of the opening of the first business day of the month to which they relate, even though Unitholders may dispose of their Units during the month in question.
-As described in greater detail later in "Consequences of Exchanging Assets for Common Units," however, a Unitholder acquiring Units in exchange for a conveyance of assets to the Partnership will be required to take into account certain special allocations of income and loss for federal income tax purposes relating to the conveyed assets.
 A Unitholder will be required to take into account, in determining his federal income tax liability, his share of income generated by the Partnership for each taxable year of the Partnership ending within or with the taxable year of the Unitholder's whether or not cash distributions are made to him.
 As a consequence, a Unitholder's share of taxable income of the Partnership (and possibly the income tax payable by him with respect to such income) may exceed the cash, if any, actually distributed to such Unitholder.